gjbex/MLOps-on-HPC/source-code/dvc/README.md

 * `params.yaml`: YAML file to store parameters for the scripts.
 * `setup.py`: Python script to set up the environment.
 * `requirements.txt`: Python requirements file to install the required packages.
+* `init_repository.sh`: shell script to initialize the project directory and set up the DVC remote storage.
+* `define_workflow.sh`: shell script to define the workflow and add the stages to DVC.

 ## How to use it?